 - If you’re joining a rack, ask in which direction they are moving, and start at the opposite end.

-- If would like to use a portable record player to sample the goods, ask if it ok first.
-In our experience we have never been denied this.
+- If would like to use a portable record player to sample the goods, ask if it okay first.
+In my experience I’ve have seen a seller refuse this.
 In fact it could lead to great conversation and even access to exclusive items!

 - Move your selected records out of the way of people digging next to you.